goaldiggers-kata/goaldiggers/architecture/HexagonArchitecture.md

 ## Hexagon Architecture

 The Architecture picks up the DDD layer and incorporates them into layers.
 These layers bring organized way to implement the business logic.
 Every Hexagon is a subdomain by itself.
+Every subdomain implementation will adpot Hexagon Architecture

 ### Application Layer:
 The business processes that get triggered by the actors are in our core Application Layer.
 In the application layer we have class 0 services implies highly available services.